-"From my visits to Hampstead and Haslar I have carried away a very distinct recollection of your father's character and mode of life.
-The most definite impression which I retain from this intercourse with him is, that he was not only a true and devoted Christian, but a most rare and striking example of a Christian layman, who had been trained by an active and laborious pro-For he was one who, having mixed fessional career. much in society, travelled much, worked hard, known men of various ranks and stations, holding, too, a secular office of considerable importance, constantly employed in the details of practical business, the father of a large family, discharging all his duties admirably well, was, at the same time, penetrated through and through by a loving faith in God, and a constant realisation of the teaching of the New Testament.
+"When you expressed your wish that I should contribute a letter to the memoir of your father, I doubted, at first, whether my intimacy with him had been sufficiently close to make my observations of any Yet, on consideration, it occurred to me that the impression which his character made on a person who had not known him till it was matured by age and experience, and whose connection with him, though confidential, was comparatively limited, might be of service in affording a truthful and impartial picture of him.
+Therefore, I do not hesitate to comply with your wishes. and the more so as I welcome any opportunity of doing honour to the memory of one, for whom I entertain such a deep and unfeigned respect.
+From my visits to Hampstead and Haslar I have carried away a very distinct recollection of his character, and mode of life.
+The most definite impression which I retain from this intercourse with him is, that he was not only a true and devoted Christian, but a most rare and striking example of a Christian layman, who had been trained by an active and laborious professional career.
+For he was one who, having mixed much in society, travelled much, worked hard, known men of various ranks and stations, holding, too, a secular office of considerable importance, constantly employed in the details of practical business, the father of a large family, discharging all his duties admirably well, was, at the same time, penetrated through and through by a loving faith in God, and a constant realisation of the teaching of the New Testament.